sencina/nftickets/packages/nftickets/test-qr-flow.md

 ## Overview

-The NFTickets system generates ticket images with **embedded QR codes** containing complete verification data.
-When a ticket is issued, the QR code is burned directly into the ticket image with all necessary information for verification.
+The NFTickets system generates ticket images with **encrypted QR codes** containing complete verification data.
+When a ticket is issued, the QR code is burned directly into the ticket image with encrypted information for secure verification.

+## 🔒 Security Enhancement: Encrypted QR Codes

+**Important Change**: QR codes now contain **encrypted data** instead of plain JSON for enhanced security:

+- **Encryption**: All QR code data is encrypted using AES-256-CBC before being encoded
+- **Server-side Decryption**: Only the server can decrypt QR code content during verification
+- **Tamper Prevention**: Encrypted data prevents unauthorized modification or cloning
+- **Privacy Protection**: Sensitive ticket information is not visible in plain text

 ## QR Code Integration